Nissan delays decision on Ghosn successor

 However, they can also arrest suspects for a separate crime, in which case the process starts over again.
 This process can be repeated, sometimes keeping suspects detained for months without formal charges and without bail.

-Reporting by Chang-Ran Kim; Writing by William Mallard; Editing by Stephen Coates
+Reporting by Chang-Ran Kim and Maki Shiraki; Writing by William Mallard; Editing by Stephen Coates/Keith Weir